-- 3D printing and healthcare Raconteur - Lab-grown replacement skin saves the life of a boy with a genetic disease New York Times
+- 3D printing and healthcare Raconteur - Lab-grown replacement skin saves boy's life New York Times

 What benefits will be reaped from 3D printing in healthcare?

 What types of challenges in healthcare will regenerative medicine (e.g. lab grown organs and skin grafts) overcome?